 Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 New!
 New!
 New!
 New!
 New!
 New!
 New!
 New!
 Students develop physical models of seed structures.
 They observe how structure affects the seed's function in dispersing away from the tree.
 Foundational for 2.LS2.A.2 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
 2.ETS1.B.1 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
-Coming soon!
-Summer 2023 A new lesson is in the works!
+Lesson 2 Animal Seed Dispersal Why do seeds have so many different shapes?
+Students develop a model of a furry animal and then use it to test how far seed models with different structures can travel.
 2.LS2.A.2 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
-Lesson 2 Water, Sunlight, & Plant Growth Could a plant survive without light?
+Lesson 3 Water, Sunlight, & Plant Growth Could a plant survive without light?
 Students conduct an investigation to determine that plants need water and light to grow.
 2.LS2.A.1 Plan and conduct investigations on the growth of plants when growing conditions are altered (e.g., dark vs. light, water vs. no water).
-Coming soon!
-Summer 2023 A new lesson is in the works!
-2.LS2.A.1 Plan and conduct investigations on the growth of plants when growing conditions are altered (e.g., dark vs. light, water vs. no water).
-Lesson 3 Light, Leaves, & Competition Why do trees grow so tall?
-Students observe that plants require light in order to fully grow and be healthy.
-2.LS2.A.1 Plan and conduct investigations on the growth of plants when growing conditions are altered (e.g., dark vs. light, water vs. no water).
-Lesson 4 Adaptations & Habitat Should you water a cactus?
-Students observe that different plants require different amounts of light and water.
-2.LS2.A.1 Plan and conduct investigations on the growth of plants when growing conditions are altered (e.g., dark vs. light, water vs. no water).
-Lesson 5 Clesson Sunset Summer '23 Adaptations & Habitat Where do plants grow best?
-Students practice thinking like gardeners, considering what plants need and how a simple habitat can change over time.
+Lesson 4 New!
+New!
+New!
+New!
+New!
+New!
+New!
+New!
+Students plan and conduct a series of virtual experiments in order to determine how much water and sunlight a set of mystery plants need in order to stay healthy and survive.
 2.LS2.A.1 Plan and conduct investigations on the growth of plants when growing conditions are altered (e.g., dark vs. light, water vs. no water).